tensorflow/docs/site/en/api_docs/api_docs/python/tf/saved_model/loader/load.md

       SavedModel `save()` API.
 * <b>`export_dir`</b>: Directory in which the SavedModel protocol buffer and variables to be loaded are located.
-  **saver_kwargs: Optional keyword arguments passed through to Saver.
+* <b>`**saver_kwargs`</b>: Optional keyword arguments passed through to Saver.

 #### Returns:

 The `MetaGraphDef` protocol buffer loaded in the provided session.
 This can be used to further extract signature-defs, collection-defs, etc.

 #### Raises: